 PanoramasThings To Do

-Westerkerk Tower (Westertoren) in Amsterdam (Closed)
+Westerkerk Tower in Amsterdam (Temporarily Closed)

 At 40m high, the viewing platform is around half-way up the tower and gives a breathtaking view of Amsterdam.